 “No sir,” the little man said rolling over in his bed.
 “I told you, I sleep peacefully in the middle of a storm.”

 Enraged by his indifference, the farmer hurled a few slurs and rushed out to prepare for the storm.
-Outside, however, the haystacks were already covered with tarpaulins.
-The cows were in the barn, hens in the coop, and the doors were barred.
+Outside, however, the haystacks were already covered with tarpaulin.
+The cows were in the barn, the hens in the coop, and the doors were barred.
 The shutters were tightly secured.
 Everything was tied down.
 Nothing could blow away.

 Pleasantly surprised, the farmer apologized to the worker and went back to his bed too.
 To sleep while the storm raged.